Low Calorie, Intermittent and 24-Hour Fasts Explained

 In “The 8-Hour Diet: Watch the Pounds Disappear without Watching What You Eat!” you restrict all your eating daily to an 8-hour window.
 Nothing but non-caloric beverages before or after.
-The big advantage to a program like this is the bulk of fasting occurs when you’re asleep.
+The big advantage of a program like this is the bulk of fasting occurs when you’re asleep.
 Many people then simply avoid eating breakfast and making their first meal sometime around lunch.

-An even more extreme versions is, “The Warrior Diet: Switch on Your Biological Powerhouse For High Energy, Explosive Strength, and a Leaner, Harder Body.”
-Following that program the time you can eat is shrunk to just 4 hours, typically in the evening, where you eat everything you’re allowed in a single meal.
+An even more extreme version is, “The Warrior Diet: Switch on Your Biological Powerhouse For High Energy, Explosive Strength, and a Leaner, Harder Body.”
+Following that program, the time you can eat is shrunk to just 4 hours, typically in the evening, where you eat everything you’re allowed in a single meal.
 Unlike other intermittent daily fasts, The Warrior Diet has very specific lists of what you can and can’t eat.

 The disadvantages of intermittent daily fasting include dizziness, fatigue and irritability while fasting.
 The shorter the “feeding periods” are, the more difficult it can be to stick with the program.
 The more extreme versions of these programs also tend to have very specific guidelines on WHAT you can eat.
 The combination of strict nutritional plans and limited eating windows can make these programs challenging to stick with.

 Low Calorie, Regular Calorie Diets